Dolittle was such a snoozefest, I almost left the cinema to get coffee. (And wouldn’t have returned had I did)

 A lot of big names were involved with Dolittle.
 Big and beloved names.

 Other than two MCU leaders, many of the animals were voiced by A-listers who have worn major cinematic awards.
 Rami Malek, Emma Thompson, Marion Cotillard, to name three.

 There’s also the legendary Danny Elfman behind the soundtrack.
-That itself a reason to watch the movie for some folks.
+That itself a reason for some folks to watch the movie.

-And yet the whole show was such a snoozefest.
+And yet, the whole show ended up such a snoozefest.
 Whatever magic it aimed to create, if any, never arrived.
-Like I highlighted above, I badly needed coffee to stay awake.
-And would have left for good had I really gone to get it.
+Like I highlighted above, I badly needed coffee just to stay awake.
+And would have left for good had I really gone to get a cuppa.